mikeweitz/mwcom/README.md

 # Weitzly.com

-NextJS App with a Spotify API integration and data from Google Sheets.
+Next.js App with a Spotify API integration and data from Google Sheets.

 Since the Playlist are a subset of my user lists, the IDs are stored in Google Sheets, with list data retrieved on demand.